-where the dual decision variable $\lambda$ corresponds to the Sinkhorn distance constraint in \eqref{Inf-W-E}, and by convention we define the dual objective evaluated at $\lambda=0$ as the limit of the objective values with $\lambda\downarrow0$, which equals the essential supremum of the objective function with respect to the measure $\nu$; and we define the constant
+where the dual variable $\lambda$ corresponds to the Sinkhorn ball constraint in \eqref{Inf-W-E}, and by convention, we define the dual objective evaluated at $\lambda=0$ as the limit of the objective values with $\lambda\downarrow0$, which equals the essential supremum of the objective function with respect to the measure $\nu$.
+Or equivalently, by defining the constant

 and the kernel probability distribution